VishalDonkena/VishalDonkena/README.md

-# 👋 Hi there, I'm Vishal Donkena
+#                   👋   Hi there, this is Vishal Donkena , a Computer Science student and enthusiast

-🚀 **Full Stack Developer | Java & Python Enthusiast | AI & Cloud Learner**

-I'm a passionate **Computer Science student at Anurag University (2022–2026)**, deeply interested in building scalable web apps, exploring AI integrations, and solving real-world problems through technology.
-I love experimenting with frameworks like **Next.js**, **React**, and tools like **Gemini API**, bringing together creativity and code.

 ---

 ## 🧑‍💻 About Me

-- 🎓 **B.Tech in Computer Science and Engineering** — Anurag University
 - 🌱 Currently exploring: **AI-integrated Full Stack Development**
 - 💡 Love creating interactive, meaningful, and accessible applications
 - 🛠️ Interested in **DevOps, Cloud Computing, and Automation**